graph graphic with red line and arrow pointed down

-Idaho’s seasonally adjusted unemployment rate was unchanged between February and March, remaining at 3.7%.
+Idaho’s seasonally adjusted unemployment rate was unchanged between March and April, remaining at 3.7%.

 Read articles about the Idaho economy in our newsletter, Idaho Employment News.